haxiomic/firefox-multi-touch-zoom/README.md

 This extension adds support for smooth zooming with the pinch gesture on a trackpad or touch screen.
 It's been designed to match the behavior of Chrome and Safari.

-Non-multi-touch users can still smooth zoom by scrolling and holding down the *SHIFT* or *CTRL* key
+Non-multi-touch users can still smooth zoom by scrolling and holding down the *SHIFT* key

 Zoom can be reset by pressing ⌘ and 0 on macOS or CTRL and 0 on Windows